Tutkovics/benchmarking/documents/report_sketch.md

 ## Szenvedések
 - python dict() copy by reference
-- Promethesu statistic comes not in time
+- Prometheus statistic comes not in time
--